craigl33/knowledge-database/best-practices/Code-Quality.md

 <- [Home](home)

 To ensure everybody can read and understand the code, it is important to follow some guidelines.
 This includes the use of a linter and formatter, to enforce a consistent style and to catch errors early.
+General good overview in the topic is given [here](https://realpython.com/python-code-quality/).

 ## Linter & Formatter
 A linter is a tool that analyzes code and flags programming errors, bugs, stylistic errors, and suspicious constructs.